Blendify/blender-manual/blender_docs/manual/render/blender_render/world/ambient_occlusion.rst

 sees what proportion of that hemisphere is occluded by other geometry, and shades the pixel accordingly.

-It's got nothing to do with light at all; it's purely a rendering trick that tends to look nice because generally in real life surfaces that are close together (like small cracks) will be darker than surfaces that do not have anything in front of them, because of shadows, dirt, etc.
+It is got nothing to do with light at all; it is purely a rendering trick that tends to look nice because generally in real life surfaces that are close together (like small cracks) will be darker than surfaces that do not have anything in front of them, because of shadows, dirt, etc.

 The AO process, though, approximates this result;
-it's not simulating light bouncing around or going through things.
+it is not simulating light bouncing around or going through things.
-That is why AO still works when you do not have any lights in the scene, and it's why just switching on AO alone is a very bad way of "lighting" a scene.
+That is why AO still works when you do not have any lights in the scene, and it is why just switching on AO alone is a very bad way of "lighting" a scene.

 You must have ray tracing enabled as a *Render* panel option in the *Shading* section for this to work.